Hexabinome/OS-RaspberryPi/Readme.md

 * And a lot more

 ## Tests
-We have a no-regression _framework_, which is actually a simple python file which executes a list of tests and say if they passed or not.
+We have a no-regression _framework_, which is actually a simple python file which executes a list of tests and say if they pass or not.

 A test is composed of a C source file (kmain...) and a gdb file (which asserts the resulting values).